32 Things to do with the Kids during the Holidays!

 Playdough

 If you don’t have play dough you can make some.
 A recipe we use is 1 cup of flour, ½ cup salt, 1 cup water, 1 tablespoon oil, 4 teaspoons of cream of tartar and food colouring.
 Mix all together in a pot and cook slowly stirring, it will then go gluggy and thicken.
 Knead after cooking.
-Make shapes, faces, cars, bugs, animals and flowers out it.
+Make shapes, faces, cars, bugs, animals and flowers out of it.

 Bowling